AdroitAnandAI/AdroitAnandAI-RRG-Sector-Rotation-India/README.md

 - **X-axis (RS-Ratio)**: How strong is this security relative to the benchmark?
 - **Y-axis (RS-Momentum)**: Is the relative strength accelerating or decelerating?

 This dual-axis approach captures the **rotational dynamics** that drive market cycles.
-Sectors don't just move up or down - they **rotate** through predictable phases: Improving → Leading → Weakening → Lagging → Improving.
+Sectors don't just move up or down - they **rotate** through predictable phases:**Improving → Leading → Weakening → Lagging → Improving**.

 ### Why This Matters for Swing Trading